au-ts/libmicrokitco/README.md

 In cases where the scheduler is invoked and no cothreads are ready, the scheduler will return to the root thread to receive notifications, see `microkit_cothread_recv_ntfn()`.
 Thus, systems adopting this library will not be reactive since notifications are only received when all cothreads are blocked.

+### Receiving notifications fastpath
+When `microkit_cothread_recv_ntfn()` receives a notification and only 1 cothread is blocked on that channel, it will enter a fastpath that directly unblock the cothread, bypassing the scheduling queue to save time.

 ### Memory model
 The library expects a large memory region (MR) for it's internal data structures and many small MRs of *equal size* for the individual co-stacks allocated to it.
 These memory regions must only have read and write permissions.
 See `microkit_cothread_init()`.